 Ambient Encounter Capture

-Freed AI records clinical encounters using ambient audio capture, processing the natural conversation between clinician and patient.
+Freed AI records clinical encounters using ambient dictation — AI-powered ambient audio capture that processes the natural conversation between clinician and patient.
 There is no need for the physician to dictate into a microphone or follow a structured template during the encounter.
 The AI listens to the organic flow of the visit and extracts clinically relevant information.

 SOAP and Custom Note Generation